Rawlsy-py/formatforge/README.md

 ## Reporting Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/rawlsy-py/dbt-lint/issues) on GitHub with a detailed description of the problem or suggestion.
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/rawlsy-py/formatforge/issues) on GitHub with a detailed description of the problem or suggestion.
 Include any relevant details that could help us understand or reproduce the issue.

 ## License

-`dbt-lint` is open source and available under the [MIT License](LICENSE).
+`formatforge` is open source and available under the [MIT License](LICENSE).